 1. Understand the process of vacuum die casting

-The vacuum die casting process is almost similar to any pressure die casting technique, the only change is the creation of a vacuum in the process.
-Vacuum assisted die casting can be used for hot chamber and cold chamber die casting.
+The vacuum die-casting process is almost similar to any pressure die-casting technique including semi solid die casting, the only change is the creation of a vacuum in the process.
+Vacuum-assisted die casting can be used for hot chamber and cold chamber die casting.

-Common process explanations of vacuum die casting are: first the metal alloy is melted, with the aid of the plunger in the hot chamber machine and the ladle in the cold chamber machine, the molten metal is moved into the injection chamber, then vacuum creation and metal injection are performed under high pressure, and the air will Expelled from the mold cavity, this will allow the molten metal to reach all grooves evenly, then let it solidify and cool, the finished casting can be retrieved after being ejected from the mold.
-Vacuum die casting greatly reduces surface defects and may not require any major surface finishing processes.
+Common process explanations of vacuum die casting are: first the metal alloy is melted, with the aid of the plunger in the hot chamber machine and the ladle in the cold chamber machine, the molten metal is moved into the injection chamber, then vacuum creation and metal injection are performed under high pressure, and the air will be expelled from the mold cavity, this will allow the molten metal to reach all grooves evenly, then let it solidify and cool, the finished casting can be retrieved after being ejected from the mold.
+Different from silica sol casting, vacuum die casting greatly reduces surface defects and may not require any major surface finishing processes.

-Vacuum creation in the process is now typically done in three ways: metal is injected after the vacuum is created; metal injection is done simultaneously with vacuum creation; metal injection and vacuum creation are driven by sensors.
-Therefore, the vacuum die casting process may vary slightly depending on how a particular die casting machine works.
+The vacuum investment casting process is now typically done in three ways: metal is injected after the vacuum is created; metal injection is done simultaneously with vacuum creation; metal injection and vacuum creation are driven by sensors.
+Therefore, the vacuum die-casting process may vary slightly depending on how a particular die-casting machine works.

 2. Reduce production costs through vacuum die casting